AthriB/Elinvar_Automation_FrontEnd/README.md

 **Fixtures**
 This has the file where in we can change the URL for the automation.

+****How to Run******
 **Prerequisites before the execution of the tests:**
+1. Please make sure that the front end and backend servers of the project are up and running.
+2. The URL will be by default pointing to http://localhost:3000
+3. If Using a different URL Go to this project folder `/cypress/fixtures/example.json` change the URL in the example.json file.

+Executing the Suite
+**Bash File for running the test on the mac and windows**
-1. node modules
+1. Open Terminal
-2. Python as the database is in python
-3. flask has to be installed.
-4. Node.js has to be present in the system above v.10.

-**Setting up the local server before the test execution**
+2. Go to the project path
+3.  run the command `sh elinvar_automation.sh` for mac.
+4. Open the file `elinvar_automation.bat` in power shell to start the execution of the suite.
+5. The downloading of the node module, execution and report generation happens automatically.

+**If you want to execute manually**
-1. go inside the website project folder execute `npm start`
+1. Go to the project folder and perform `npm install` which installs all the dependencies related to cypress and cucumber.
-2. go inside the api folder and perform `flask run` This will set up the servers both frontend and backend for the execution.
+2. Once point 1 is complete execute the command `npx cypress run`
+3. To generate the reports after the execution run the command `node cucumber-html-report.js`

 **Before Execution of the Cypress automation suite**
 1. `npm install` --> installs all the dependencies